Have you been injured as a pedestrian?

 Following a pedestrian accident, victims oftentimes find themselves in extremely precarious medical condition stemming from the accident.
 These medical injuries generally entail significant and prolonged hospital and rehabilitative expenses, as well as long periods of wage loss, loss of consortium for loved ones, and generally pain and suffering.
 Depending on the circumstances surrounding a pedestrian accident in the state of California, victims may prove eligible for damage awards from one or multiple liable individuals or entities.

-Victims and their loved ones wishing to explore and exercise their legal rights following a pedestrian accident can easily do so through the assistance of a California pedestrian accident attorney, who will counsel victims regarding their legal rights following these accidents.
+Victims and their loved ones wishing to explore and exercise their legal rights following a pedestrian accident can easily do so through the assistance of Bay Area pedestrian accident lawyers, who will counsel victims regarding their legal rights following these accidents.

 Victims of pedestrian accidents, alongside their California pedestrian accident attorney, will provide the courts with claims that substantiate the existence of personal injuries incurred as the direct result of the negligent actions from named plaintiffs.
 While each case presents unique circumstances, some of the most commonly cited examples of negligence found in pedestrian accidents include: